vduseev/mars-lander/documentation/requirements/vision_and_scope/business_requirements/README.md

 8. Uploads bot's source code to CodinGame

 ### Critical interface and quality requirements
-* The system must provide amazingly simple to use API for a user in order for him to develop a bot in any language.
+* The system must provide amazingly simple to use API for a user enable bot development in any language.
 * The system must be very easy to run or start.
 No mega-dependencies.
 * The system must be flexible and allow user to configure performance of simulations.